prpole/dissertation/chapter2/main.md

 of species in canine and human subjects alike.
-It also pursues an anti-essentialist definition of humanness as plastic and historically contingent---a definition that effectively blends the historical and natural-historical modes in the same manner of Marxian species-being.
+It also pursues an anti-essentialist definition of humanness as plastic and historically contingent---a definition that effectively blends the historical and natural-historical modes in the same manner as Marxian species-being.

 What makes these meditations on the human stand out even more distinctly is the fact that they only exist in the second of the story's two versions---the one